Additional

 Why This Exists

 CoWork already had the low-level pieces for durable execution, team runs, worktree isolation, MCP integration, and resumable task runtime state.
-Managed Agents packages those pieces into reusable definitions and a stable run identity so UI and backend surfaces can reason about durable agent runs directly instead of reconstructing them from ad hoc task metadata.
+Managed Agents packages those pieces into reusable definitions and a stable run identity so GUI and backend surfaces can reason about durable agent runs directly instead of reconstructing them from ad hoc task metadata.

 The model is: